Hacking Chinese

 Improving your listening ability accelerates your learning

-If your listening ability is very good, on the other hand, you can follow what’s going on and be a part of the group.
-Sure, your contributions to discussions might be limited in the beginning, but that will change gradually.
-In the meantime, you will learn a ton of Chinese just by understanding what the others are saying.
+If your listening ability is up to par, on the other hand, you can follow what’s going on and be a part of the group.
+Sure, your contributions to discussions might be limited to begin with, but that will change gradually.
+In the meantime, you will learn a ton of Chinese by understanding more of what others say.

-No. It’s tempting to focus mostly on speaking when learning a foreign language.
-I know many beginners who spend a lot of time trying to say the words in the textbook, but very limited time trying to understand those words.
+It’s tempting to focus on speaking when learning a foreign language.
+I know many beginners who spend a lot of time trying to say the words and use the grammar in their textbooks, but limited time listening to those words in varied, communicative contexts.

-There’s nothing wrong with speaking from day one, I think that’s a great idea, especially if you have an immediate need to be able to speak with people where you live, but you shouldn’t allow that to overshadow your listening practice too much.
+I don’t think there’s anything wrong with speaking from day one; it’s a great idea, especially if you have an immediate need to be able to speak with people where you live.

 Tips and tricks for how to learn Chinese directly in your inbox